 Oh wow.
 Saw the date of my last post?
 Yeah.
-It was eons away and I am just ashamed that I dared start a blog then forget about it.
+It was eons away, and I am just ashamed that I dared start a blog then forget about it.
 This should have been my online diary.
 But these months just took a toll on me.
 Biology stuff is painstaking.
 But persistence is a virtue.

-While problems allowed me to stumble especially last month, I also had an enlightening experience.
+While problems allowed me to stumble, especially last month, I also had an enlightening experience.
 I was encouraged to see God in all things.
-I don’t know if that can ring something in your mind but that line changed me.
+I don’t know if that can ring something in your mind, but that line changed me.

 On this note, I come to my recent realization about myself.
 I became hooked with the Kamen Rider franchise of Toei.
-Of course, everybody knows about Masked Rider Black but very few (especially here in Iloilo) remember Blade and Ryuki which were also shown here in the Philippines.
+Of course, everybody knows about Masked Rider Black, but very few (especially here in Iloilo) remember Blade and Ryuki, which were also shown here in the Philippines.

 The demographic of the series are children.
 Maybe that is one reason that I was enamored in watching it.
 I began with Den-O, then with Kiva, Decade, back to Kuuga, Agito, and now Ryuki.
 One may ask, why would I waste my time on this childish Japanese series?
-Well, I did have lessons learned in watching the series.
+Well, I did have lessons learned from watching the series.

 Second, I learned to appreciate simple things.
-Since the Kamen Rider franchise is targeted to young audiences, characters tend to show affection and devotion to even the most minute thing in any episode.
+Since the Kamen Rider franchise is targeted at young audiences, characters tend to show affection and devotion to even the most minute thing in any episode.
 This made me realize that I, too, can see like how their eyes see.
 I came to appreciate things more than ever.

 Fourth, I learned how to value and encourage imagination.
 In modern times, elders usually tell children to be less imaginative and follow what this world is dictating.
 Did it come to you how the Japanese are still making movies and shows with kaijin?
-This can exercise the imaginative mind of their children, making them open for anything in the future.
+This can exercise the imaginative mind of their children, making them open to anything in the future.

 So that’s it.
 I just felt the urge to express what I feel in words.
 I am just happy that I’m living today and that I have earned a new philosophy in life.